 What is the Transfer Tax in NYC and NYS Real Estate Purchases?

-In New York, the transfer tax is a tax paid at closing on residential property, signaling the transfer of the title and ownership from one party to another.
+In New York, the transfer tax is paid at closing on residential property, signaling the transfer of the title and ownership from one party to another.

-Either way, the transfer tax will be paid by someone as local and state municipalities must be satisfied at the closing table or there is no deal.
+Either way, someone will pay the transfer tax as local and state municipalities must be satisfied at the closing table, or there is no deal.

-Be very clear, both New York State and New York City have their own transfer taxes imposed on each of these real estate deals occurring within in the five boroughs.
+Be very clear: New York State and New York City have their transfer taxes imposed on each real estate deal occurring within the five boroughs.

-If you are purchasing in another city or town in the state, they may or may not also impose their own transfer tax.
+If you purchase in another city or town in the state, they may or may not also impose their transfer tax.

-All-in-all, your budget should be carefully calculated before you start house hunting or selling because closing costs go far beyond mortgages, down payment, attorney and broker fees.
+Your entire budget should be carefully calculated before you start house hunting or selling because closing costs go far beyond mortgages, down payments, and attorney and broker fees.

-Find out more about on how you can ready yourself for your home purchase.
+Find out more about how you can ready yourself for your home purchase.

 How Much is the Transfer Tax?

-Keep in mind that the transfer tax rate is different for both the city and the state.
+Remember that the transfer tax rate differs for the city and the state.

 For all residential transactions from $499,999 and less, New York City collects 1% of the sale price.